 Acute Toxicity

-The Provisions would not require POTW dischargers to conduct a reasonable potential analysis for acute toxicity, unless required by the Regional Water Board.
-Therefore, the acute toxicity effluent limitations in the Provisions will typically not apply to POTW dischargers.
-Some POTW dischargers that currently have both chronic and acute toxicity effluent limitations in their permits may not be required to have acute toxicity effluent limitations with this option.
-This option would require dischargers to have acute toxicity effluent limitations whenever a reasonable potential for acute toxicity exists, even if the discharger has chronic toxicity effluent limitations.
-Therefore, some dischargers that rely on chronic toxicity effluent limitations to protect for both chronic and acute toxicity may be required to include acute effluent limitations in their permits, even when the permit already includes chronic effluent limitations.
+The Provisions would allow the Regional Water Boards to determine, on a case-by-case basis, if a non-storm water NPDES discharger is required to conduct a reasonable potential analysis for acute toxicity.
+Therefore, the acute toxicity effluent limitations in the Provisions may not apply to many non-storm water NPDES dischargers.
+Some non-storm water NPDES dischargers that currently have both chronic and acute toxicity effluent limitations in their permits may not be required to have acute toxicity effluent limitations with this option.

 Most of the numeric acute toxicity effluent limitations in the permits that were reviewed required discharges to meet both a longer-term 90 percent survival threshold and a short-term 70 percent survival threshold.
 The 90 percent thresholds are typically a median of three consecutive tests and the 70 percent threshold is typically expressed as a single sample maximum in the permits that were reviewed.
 However, some permits in the San Francisco Region express these limits over a larger number of samples.
 These effluent limitations in the permits are calculated as a percent survival, without the use of a statistical approach to assess the variability of the data.
 Because these effluent limitations do not contain a statistic, they do not account for variation.
 In contrast the Provisions use the TST approach, which is a clear statistical approach that accounts for variation and provides statistical confidence in the outcomes.